 Beyond the alter ego doctrine, courts may also pierce the corporate veil when a corporation engages in unfair business practices that demonstrate a disregard for corporate formalities and a lack of respect for the corporate entity.
 This exception to limited liability is rooted in the principle that a corporation’s legal fiction should not be used as a shield to perpetuate illegal or fraudulent activities.
 Unfair business practices that may justify piercing the corporate veil include illegal operations, fraudulent transactions, and other egregious conduct that undermines the integrity of the corporate entity.
 Courts will examine whether the corporation has maintained adequate corporate formalities, such as holding regular meetings, keeping accurate records, and observing corporate procedures.
 If the corporation has neglected these formalities, the court may conclude that the corporate entity is merely a facade for personal interests, warranting the piercing of the corporate veil.
 By doing so, the court can hold the individual shareholders or directors personally liable for the corporation’s wrongful acts.

-In the context of family law and asset division, business interests often take center stage, since the distribution of marital assets can have a significant impact on the financial well-being of all parties involved.
+Business interests often take center stage in family law asset division because the distribution of marital assets can have a significant impact on the financial well-being of all parties involved.
 The concealment of assets, whether intentional or unintentional, can further complicate the process, leading to disputes and litigation.
-Consequently, it is vital to examine the role of business interests in asset division and the methods used to uncover hidden assets.
+Examine the role of business interests in asset division and the methods used to uncover hidden assets.

 Business Interests at Stake